My Journey to Remote Work and How It Changed My Life

 I spoke several languages.

-Moving to a brand new country didn’t seem an obstacle.
-I was simply so excited and relieved to finally have something on my plate!
+Moving to a brand-new country didn’t seem like an obstacle.
+I was so excited and relieved to finally have something on my plate!

-So in September 2020, after buying an entire wardrobe of office attire, I moved to Warsaw, Poland.
+So, in September 2020, after buying a whole new wardrobe of office attire, I moved to Warsaw, Poland.

 I had barely picked up my laptop at the shiny skyscraper where my office was located…

-…and had quickly met the rest of the trainees who were starting their job with me, when yet another wave of the pandemic was announced on the news.
+…and quickly met the rest of the trainees who were starting their jobs with me, when yet another wave of the pandemic was announced on the news.

 Once again, strict regulations were imposed on the whole country, controlling social gatherings and closing bars and businesses.

-The entire workforce in my workplace, most of whom were already working remotely from previous waves, shifted entirely to working from home.
+The entire workforce at my company—most of whom were already working remotely due to previous waves—shifted entirely to working from home.

-Making the effort to maintain an optimist mindset, I thought, “Oh, that’s unfortunate!
-But it’s also going to be cool to wake up and have my laptop just a few steps away.”
+Making an effort to maintain an optimistic mindset, I thought, "Oh, that's unfortunate!
+But it’s also going to be cool to wake up and have my laptop just a few steps away."

-Five months into my job, I still had not seen any of my work colleagues in real life, nor had the chance to talk face-to-face with the rest of the trainees.
+Five months into my job, I still hadn’t met any of my colleagues in person, nor had I had the chance to talk face-to-face with the other trainees.

-As incapable as I was of admitting it to myself, in hindsight, I felt very lonely in a country I didn’t know and whose language I didn’t speak, especially during the most crucial part of my experience— its beginning — when I couldn’t do things or meet people.
+As much as I struggled to admit it to myself, in hindsight, I felt very lonely in a country I didn’t know and whose language I didn’t speak—especially at the most crucial part of my experience: the beginning.

 I ended-up staying at this job for roughly a year and a half.

-During this time I saw my boss a maximum of two times in real life and worked most of the time, even when the situation eased, at home or in an empty large office room that I had all to myself.
+During this time, I saw my boss in person a maximum of two times and worked most of the time— even when the situation eased—either from home or in a large empty office that I had all to myself.

 However, in the meantime, an enticing opportunity had arisen

-The European Commission had given its workers the chance to telework for part of the month from different European countries, mainly to allow its workforce—many of whom had resettled within the EU—the opportunity to visit their families.
+The EU had given its workers the chance to telework for part of the month from different European countries, mainly to allow its workforce—many of whom had resettled within the EU—the opportunity to visit their families.

 This new set-up allowed me to start working and traveling — a habit I would soon get addicted to.